mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-deploy.md

 {{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-deploy/image18.png" >}}

 {{% alert color="info" %}}
 Should a deployment package remain unused, inactive, or unlocked for a period exceeding 2 weeks, it will be automatically deleted according to the expiry date.
 To retain the deployment package for future use, be sure to lock it.
+This also applies to deployment packages for which the status is failed.
 {{% /alert %}}

 The information shows here is labeled to help you.
 The indicators in the environment description are described in the next section, [Environments](#environments), below.